dmanto/Mojolicious-Plugin-Cron/README.md

 # WINDOWS INSTALLATION

-To install in windows environments, you need to force-install module Test::Mock::Time, or testings will fail.
+To install in windows environments, you need to force-install module Test::Mock::Time, or installation tests will fail.

 # AUTHOR